 What are application cache files?

-Cache files have two main varieties:
+Cache files have three main varieties:

-- User cache files
+- User cache files (generated by the apps)

-- System cache files
+- System cache files (created by macOS)

 If you need to find these items in macOS Library, they will have 2 locations: